 In 300 words or less, help us understand how you might engage specific resources, opportunities, and/or communities here.
 We are curious about what these specifics are, as well as how they may enrich your time at Northwestern and beyond.

-We can’t see or taste contaminants but if they’re that harmful to our body, what can we do about them?
+We can’t see or taste contaminants, but if they’re that harmful to our body, what can we do about them?
 That’s the reason why Northwestern University’s Center for Water Research really caught my attention, especially with their invention of ROSALIND.

 I had previously created and implemented a water filtration system in Kei Island, an underprivileged area in Indonesia.
-What I felt was tedious was that there were no testing centers there and all water testing needed to be done in the capital city.
-Therefore, I would make use of my time at Northwestern to learn more about this efficient technology, apply it in other isolated areas of Indonesia, and eventually create a water safety map that is available to everyone.
+What I felt was tedious was the lack of testing centers there, so all water testing needed to be done in the capital city.
+I would spend my time at Northwestern learning more about this efficient technology, apply it in other isolated areas of Indonesia, and eventually create a water safety map that is available to everyone.

-I’m also interested in Associate Professor Sera Young’s article “Inequality of household water security follows a Development Kuznets Curve”, because in addition to evaluating aspects of water security nationally, it also made note of the importance of conducting assessments from low- and middle-income nations because these nations' income levels may have a correlation with water security.
+Associate Professor Sera Young’s article “Inequality of household water security follows a Development Kuznets Curve” also peaked my interest.
+In addition to evaluating aspects of water security nationally, it also made note of the importance of conducting assessments from low- and middle-income nations because their income levels may have a correlation with water security.
 This study served as a guide for me while I prototyped the completely free and accessible water usage tracker for my app.
-I intend to collaborate with Professor Sera using Northwestern's undergraduate research opportunity to do a more in-depth study into the forms of data analysis and how to apply this information to the water safety map.
+I hope to collaborate with Professor Sera using Northwestern's undergraduate research opportunity to do a more in-depth study into the forms of data analysis and how to apply this information to the water safety map.

-Furthermore, I would use Northwestern's Institute on Complex Systems to guide me with my data science research study, especially when using data science and other complexity science to identify trends in water contamination through academic publications and research.
+Furthermore, Northwestern's Institute on Complex Systems can guide me with my data science research study, especially when using data science and other complexity science to identify trends in water contamination through academic publications and research.

-Northwestern enables me to pursue my passion in learning data science alongside my interest in water research.
-My time at Northwestern isn't just about getting a job in data science; it's also about giving back to the community.
+Northwestern will enable me to pursue my passion in learning data science alongside my interest in water research.
+My time at Northwestern isn't just about getting a job in data science; it's also about giving back to communities.

+Hi Victoria:

+I think content wise this is a more polished draft.

+I suggest paying more attention to how you structure and portray your sentences.
+Using words like “I would use Northwestern’s xxx” makes your essay sound very ‘you’ focused.
+I understand that you have big dreams to help communities, but how you portray this in your word choices is important.

+Focus on what you think spending time there will be like, enjoying the opportunities.
+Showing a little bit of emotion is also not a bad idea!
+You want to let them know you are excited to join :)

+All the best!